netzero-labs/netzero-labs/docs/ev_charging/Settings.md

 ### Notes

-- The Wallbox integration has been tested.
+- The Wallbox and Zappi integrations have been tested.
 If you experience issues with a different brand of OCPP-compatible EV charger, please contact us at feedback@netzero.energy.

 - This integration will allow Netzero to start or stop EV charging in the future.